Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 caption=”I have highlighted in color all the logic needed as a result of this rounding upwards, and we are removing all of it. (:fire: w :fire:)”

-Next, since we are imposing no `NaN`s or $\infty$ be used as an operand, we have no way of triggering an exception, so this too is removed.
+Next, since we are imposing no `NaN`s or \(\infty\) be used as an operand, we have no way of triggering an exception, so this too is removed.
 ![][image9]

 Now, this schematic doesn’t illustrate how subnormals are handled, but our implementation is also saving logic there.
 That said, we do still need some logic to detect when they occur and clamp them to \(0\).
 On the close path this functionality is rolled into a block that I will label as “normalize” that is on our critical path after the multibit significant shift and the exponent subtraction.